Practical One-Round-Trip BFT Replication: Details

+Effectively, these entry points to \syncp{} may cause replicas to coordinate on multiple indexes in parallel.
+For any such index $k$, each replica can either successfully complete a checkpoint as part of the fast path quorum, realize it needs to \alignp{} to an existing quorum, or fall back to \repair{} to fix its log if no such quorum exists.

-\Para{Checkpoint.} Once a replica $r$ gathers $(n - p)$ consistent \texttt{SYNC} messages for an index $k$ (line~\ref{algo-line:ckpt-condition}), it confirms the log is committed up to and including $k$, since the consistent $H(k)$ implies the previous requests were also consistent. $r$ then updates its checkpont if $k >\mathit{chkpt.idx}$.
-Furthermore, since the $\texttt{SYNC}$ messages form a proof of correctness for the corresponding application state snapshot, $r$ can truncate its log up to $k$.
-After updating \emph{chkpt}, replicas broadcast $\signed{\texttt{CHECKPOINT}, i, k, H(k), log[k], a}{r}$ to notify the other replicas (line~\ref{algo-line:broadcast-after-ckpt}).
+\Para{Checkpoint.} Once a replica $r$ gathers $(n - p)$ consistent \texttt{SYNC} messages for an index $k$ (line~\ref{algo-line:ckpt-condition}), it confirms the log is committed up to and including $k$, since the consistent $H(k)$ implies the previous requests were also consistent. $r$ then updates \emph{chkpt} if $k >\mathit{chkpt.idx}$.
+The $(n - p)$ $\texttt{SYNC}$ messages form the checkpoint proof of correctness stored in \emph{chkpt.proof}.
+After updating \emph{chkpt}, replicas broadcast a $\signed{\texttt{CHECKPOINT}, i, k, H(k), log[k]}{r}$ to notify the other replicas (line~\ref{algo-line:broadcast-after-ckpt}).

 \Para{Align.} If a replica sees $f + 1$ consistent \texttt{CHECKPOINT} messages that conflict with its own state, it knows it has diverged, and triggers the \alignp{} subprotocol (line~\ref{algo-line:align-start}--\ref{algo-line:align-end}). \alignp{} runs in the background and is off the normal processing critical path.